 Previously, Ms. Taylor was a summer associate with Foley where she researched, analyzed, and drafted memoranda for the Litigation and Business Law Departments.
 She also drafted an opposition brief for a pro bono employment discrimination case and co-authored “Court Rejects Heightened Standard in Pre-Suit Petitions to Unmask Anonymous Internet Commenters," that was featured in the June 2010 edition of Media Law Letter.

-Prior to entering law school, Lori was a reporter, news anchor, and producer for an NBC Affiliate station in Missouri.
+Prior to entering law school, Ms. Taylor was a reporter, news anchor, and producer for an NBC Affiliate station in Missouri.

 Admissions and Professional Memberships

-Lori is a member of the Black Women Lawyers’ Association and the Illinois State Bar Association.
-She is admitted to practice in Illinois and before the United States District Courts for the Northern District of Illinois and the Central District of Illinois, and before the United States Court of Appeals for the Seventh Circuit.
+Ms. Taylor is a member of the Black Women Lawyers’ Association and the Illinois State Bar Association.
+She is admitted to practice in Illinois and before the U.S. District Courts for the Northern District of Illinois and the Central District of Illinois, and before the 7th U.S. Circuit Court of Appeals.